blockchain-lab-um/masca/packages/docs/docs/tutorial/rpc-methods.md

 #### Description

-Used to store a VC in SSI Snap.
+Used to store a VC in Masca.
 VC can be saved in one or more supported stores.

 #### Parameters